 CHI'S BUILDING HISTORIES INITIATIVE

-Celebrations for Canada’s 150 years of confederation are underway, with a special focus on heritage.
-In 1867, Calgary was part of the western immigration boom.
+At the time of Canada's Confederation in 1867, Calgary was experiencing the western immigration boom.
 When the Canadian Pacific Railway reached Calgary in the 1880’s, development really started to take off.
 By the country's centennial year in 1967, the Calgary Tower was under construction along these same tracks.
 Unlike Canada’s eastern cities, Calgary’s built heritage may not reach back to confederation, but there are plenty of stories yet to be told about the buildings, homes, industries, and people that followed the boom-bust cycles of our development.

-- Year 1 of our 3-year program focuses on stories from the frontier years, railway era and early settlement, up to 1905.
+- The frontier years, railway era and early settlement, up to 1905.

-- Year 3 explores the oil boom of the mid-century and the post-war influences on the City’s development, with an eye on the future.
+- The oil boom of the mid-century and the post-war influences on the City’s development.

-Our goal is to have 150 story-telling activities completed by year 3.
+Our goal is to engage heritage-minded citizens to participate in 50 different story-telling activities each year.
 Here are some ways that you can get involved:

 - Research the history of your house or apartment building and who lived there